Your First Open House: A First-Time Buyer's Guide to Making the Most of Your Visit

 "Have there been any major repairs or renovations?"
 This question reveals the home's history and potential future issues.
 It also helps you understand if work was done with proper permits - crucial for your future resale value (checking for permits is something that you should be doing, your agent is not responsible for this.
 I do this because I like to know as much as possible about the property for my own knowledge ....and I'm nosey.
 I know very few agents who do this)

 "What are the average utility costs?"
 Monthly costs can vary dramatically between homes.
 A well-insulated home with newer appliances might save you hundreds each month compared to a drafty house with aging systems.
-This information is typically part of the sellers disclosures, your agent can request them from teh listing agent for your review if there is not a "House Copy" available at the open.

 Red Flags That Should Make You Pause